scrapy-plugins/scrapy-splash/README.rst

   3. ``scrapyjs.SlotPolicy.SCRAPY_DEFAULT`` - don't do anything with slots.
      It is similar to ``SINGLE_SLOT`` policy, but can be different if you access other services on the same address as Splash.

+* ``meta['splash']['dont_process_response']`` - when set to True,
+  SplashMiddleware won't change the response to a custom scrapy.Response subclass.
+By default for Splash requests one of SplashResponse, SplashTextResponse or SplashJsonResponse is passed to the callback.

 Responses
 ---------